 If you pursue a degree in anthropology, you won't be alone.
 The field of study is the #75 most popular program in the country.
 This makes choosing the right school a hard decision.

-College Factual looked at 3 colleges and universities when compiling its 2024 Best Anthropology Schools in New Mexico ranking.
-Combined, these schools handed out 107 degrees in anthropology to qualified students.
+College Factual looked at 3 colleges and universities when compiling its 2025 Best Anthropology Schools in New Mexico ranking.
+When you put them all together, these colleges and universities awarded 104 degrees in anthropology annually.

 The anthropology program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Anthropology rankings.
 In order to come up with a best overall ranking for anthropology schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.